-A fracture control programme shall be implemented by the supplier for space systems and their related GSE in conformance with this Standard, when required by ECSS-Q-ST-40 or the NASA document NSTS 1700.7, incl.
-ISS Addendum (clause 208.1).
+A fracture control programme shall be implemented by the supplier for space systems and their related GSE in conformance with this Standard, where structural failure can result in a catastrophic hazard in accordance with the definition of ECSS-Q-ST-40 or alternative applicable document specified by the customer.

+Example of requirements superseding the ones of ECSS-Q-ST-40: human spaceflight requirements like those applicable to the ISS or Exploration systems or payloads.

 ECSS-E-ST-32-01_0810002

-Fracture control requirements as defined in this standard shall be applied 6.1where structural failure can result in a catastrophic or critical hazard.
+Fracture control requirements shall be applied for PFCIs identified in accordance with requirements from clause 6.1.

-In NASA NSTS 1700.7 (Safety Policy and Requirements For Payloads Using the Space Transportation System [STS]), incl.
-ISS Addendum, the payload structural design is based on fracture control procedures when the failure of a structural item can result in a catastrophic event.

 ECSS-E-ST-32-01_0810317

 Implementation of fracture control for structural GSE may be limited to items which are not covered by other structural safety requirements.